ankitbko/ankitbko.github.io/_drafts/IdentityServer4-on-Docker.md

 #### Add a Dockerfile

-Create a Dockerfile in the root of  output of each of the published project.
+Create a platintext file and name it as Dockerfile (without extension) in the root of  output of each of the published project.
 It should sit together with approot, wwwroot and logs folder.
 Paste the following content in the Dockerfile.

 {% highlight shell %}